 There is no established percentage of items formats that will be administered to candidates.
 The NCLEX is computer adaptive and items are based on the candidate’s ability.
 There are different item types used on the NCLEX and across all difficulty levels.

 NCLEX items have multiple item formats.
 There is partial credit scoring for items for which more than one key exists.
-There will be three methods for scoring items for partial credit: plus/minus, zero/one, and rationale scoring.
-Examples of these scoring rules as applied to different item types/formats can be found in the Summer 2021 issue of Next Generation NCLEX News, called Next Generation NCLEX: Scoring Methods, in the NGN Resources section.
+There are three methods for scoring items for partial credit: plus/minus, zero/one, and rationale scoring.

 Yes, unless the item requests that the candidate records their answer using a whole number.
 If asked to record to one (or two) decimal places, the candidate must enter the decimal point for the answer to be correct.